Guest edited by: Dr Sheila Sweetinburgh (MEMS and Canterbury Christ Church University) and Dr Diane Heath (Canterbury Christ Church University).

 Kent and Canterbury Theses (MPhil and PhD)

-Here are some of the theses available on aspects of Kent and Canterbury history downloadable from EThOS, University of Kent Academic Repository or CCCU Repository.
-See also at least five theses on Kent local history downloadable from Centre for English Local History, University of Leicester.
-A list of thesis titles (which include theses on aspects of Kent and Canterbury history) is on the IHR BHO website but not downloadable.
+Here are some of the theses available on aspects of Kent and Canterbury history, which are primarily available on EThOS, University of Kent Academic Repository and the CCCU Repository.
+The location is indicated by the links which end each entry; not all are downloadable.
+There are also theses located in other institutions repositories and these are listed where relevant; for example, five theses on Kent local history downloadable from Centre for English Local History, University of Leicester.
+A list of thesis titles (which include theses on aspects of Kent and Canterbury history) is also available on the IHR BHO website but they are not downloadable.
+Those listed as 'Access via UKC' are held only in the University of Kent's Templeman Library.

 Robert Acheson, The development of religious separatism in the diocese of Canterbury, 1590-1660 (Kent, 1983: EThOS)